- Career Opportunities

 The Premier and Cabinet Circular PC018 Government Office Accommodation Framework was revised in February 2019.
 The circular sets out the policy adopted by Cabinet to govern the management of office accommodation leased or owned by the South Australian Government.

 Government Fit-out Standards

-The Government Fit-out Standards have been developed by the Department of Planning, Transport and Infrastructure.
+The Government Fit-out Standards have been developed by the Department of Infrastructure and Transport.
 They outline the Government of South Australia workplace design approach and provide a set of guidelines for establishing standardised office accommodation in government owned and leased premises.